avaneev/prvhash/README.md

     *hc ^= (uint32_t) ( Seed >> 32 ); // Add the internal entropy to the hash.
     Seed ^= ph ^ m; // Add saved hash's and message's entropy to the internal entropy. lcg += Seed; // Add the internal entropy to the "lcg" variable (both random).
 Truncation is possible.

+Without external (message) entropy injections, the function can run for a prolonged time, generating pseudo-entropy without repetitions.
+When the external entropy is introduced, the function "shifts" into unrelated generator state.
+So, it can be said that the function "jumps" between a huge number of pseudo-random generators.
+Hash length affects the size of this "generator space" thus the function produces quality hashes for any required hash length.

 ## Other ##